arcweave/arcweave-godot-plugin/README.md

 The Arcweave Godot Exports currently are offered to our Pro and Team Accounts.

-The exports consist from two `.gd` files, `data_export.gd` and `state_export.gd`.
-These contain the data from your project as well as helper functions in order to use [arcscript](https://arcweave.com/docs/1.0/arcscript), Arcweave's scripting language in your Godot Projects.

 ## Table of Contents

 - [Arcweave Godot Plugin](#arcweave-godot-plugin)